 The Mousetrap Tickets - St Martin's Theatre

-A small group of people not previously acquainted are gathered in a remote part of the countryside, and to their horror discover that there is a murderer in their midst.
-Which one of them can it be who did the dastardly deed?
-As the evening goes on, one by one each one of the suspicious characters is forced to reveal their sordid pasts until at the last, nerve-shredding moment the identity of the murderer and the motive for it are finally revealed.
-Find out more information about The Mousetrap here.
+The plot of The Mousetrap centres on a small group of people not previously acquainted in a Manor House in a remote part of the countryside.
+To their horror, they discover there is a murderer in their midst.
+But which one of them did the dastardly deed?
+As the evening goes on, one by one, each of them reveals details of their sordid past until, in the last, nerve-shredding moment, the murderer's identity and motive are revealed Find out more information about The Mousetrap here.

 The St Martin's Theatre is a small West End theatre located on West Street close to both Covent Garden and Leicester Square and has a capacity of 553 seats on three levels.